OldGamesCracking/oldgamescracking.github.io/_games/gta3.md

 ![Broken Call]({{site.url}}/assets/gta3/broken_call.png)

-Also x32dbg could not find any execution paths to these strange CALLs (at least the once I checked), so I gave it a shot and simply ignored every CALL with _RET_ in front of it:
+Also x32dbg could not find any execution paths to these strange CALLs (at least the one I checked), so I gave it a shot and simply ignored every CALL with _RET_ in front of it:

 ```asm
 $iat_start = 0x0061D3B4